 - Late August – First refunds are deposited into student personal bank accounts if they have EFT, otherwise a paper check is printed

 Students who do not submit all applications by their respective deadlines will be considered for the need-based grant on a first-come first-served basis as funds remain available.
 If you miss the March 2 deadline, submit the applications as soon as possible afterward.
 Note: Deadlines are extended for students admitted after March 2 (such as those admitted by the second round committee, waitlist admits, and transfer admits) to accommodate their adjusted timeline.

 If the student is married, the spouse's income and assets must be reported in the FAFSA.
 For continuing and transfer students, the spouse must also provide expected and confirmed summer earnings.
-Students who have children/dependents as defined by the federal tax code should notify Berkeley Law Financial Aid by email.
-Read more about the policy on students who are married or have dependents.
+Students who have children/dependents as defined by the federal tax code should email Berkeley Law Financial Aid.
+Read more about the policy.

 If the timeline shows that offer letters for your grade level are already available and you have not yet received any information regarding your grant eligibility, check for one of the following common errors:

 |Common error||Where to check your status|

 |Missing/Incomplete parent information on FAFSA||Check to make sure the parent section is complete on your FAFSA Student Aid Report|

 |Missing student Adjusted Gross Income (AGI) on FAFSA||Check to make sure student AGI is present on your FAFSA Student Aid Report (enter $0 if no income)|